sontung/boom/README.md

 ## Boom

+## 4th Feb, 2015

+Adding the ability that when a character drop a bomb near a treasure, the bomb will reveal what is inside the treasure.

 ## 3rd Feb, 2015

 Adding some sprites to the world map and the condition that the character cannot go through these sprites.
 About technical details, a Map object is created to simplify the code and keep track of every sprite in the world map.